mendix/docs/content/en/docs/refguide/modeling/menus/help-menu/profiling.md

 ## Capture Memory Snapshot

-When you click **Profiling** > **Capture Memory Snapshot**, you are presented with a dialog box that asks you to choose a location on the local disk to save the memory snapshot to.
-Choose a local spot on your disk and avoid selecting a network drive.
+When you click **Profiling** > **Capture Memory Snapshot**, you see a dialog box that asks you to choose a location on the local disk to save the memory snapshot to.
+Avoid selecting a network drive.

-When the operation is completed, zip the file you can find in the directory that are opened (the directory you chose when clicking **Capture Memory Snapshot**), then send the archive to Mendix Support.
+When the operation is complete, zip the file from the directory that are opened (the directory you chose when clicking **Capture Memory Snapshot**), then send the archive to Mendix Support.

+{{% alert color="info" %}}
-The **Profiling** > **Capture Memory Snapshot** menu is not available when a **Performance Profiler Session** is in progress.
-Stop the running session in order to capture memory snapshot.
+The **Capture Memory Snapshot** menu is not available when a performance profiler session is in progress.
+Stop the running session to capture memory snapshot.
+{{% /alert %}}